dev-Roshan-lab/dart-ml/README.md

     - ##### Classification
         - [K-Nearest-Neigbor](https://github.com/dev-Roshan-lab/dart-ml/blob/main/lib/src/knn.dart) In statistics, the k-nearest neighbors algorithm (k-NN) is a non-parametric classification method
         - [Logistic Regressor](https://github.com/dev-Roshan-lab/dart-ml/blob/main/lib/src/logistic_regression.dart) Logistic regression is a supervised learning classification algorithm generally used where we have to classify the data into two or more classes
+	- ##### Forecasting
+		- [Fit straight line](https://github.com/dev-Roshan-lab/dart-ml/blob/main/lib/src/stline_forecast.dart) A statistical approach towards forecasting, where a straight line is fit on the data to perform future predictions
     - ##### Regression
         - ###### Coming soon!